We are told so many reasons why our children can’t have an EHCP, but how much of it is truthful?

 We are seeing a lot of parents at the moment, who are delighted that an NHS doctor has observed their child for 15/20 minutes and decided he/she is Autistic.
 They’re relieved they finally have an answer which will help them support their child better.
 However, with this method of diagnosing Autism we don’t have a report detailing how the diagnosis was made, how and why the child presented as being on the Autism Spectrum and what recommendations the doctor has for supporting and developing the child.
 We simply have a letter with the word ‘Autism’ on it.

 Parents are left unsure of what to do next.
-Some apply for an EHCP with this doctor’s letter as evidence, but it really is no surprise the EHC needs assessments are turned down given the lack of detail in the letter.
+Some apply for an EHCP with this doctor’s letter as evidence, but it really is no surprise the EHC Needs Assessment is turned down given the lack of detail in the letter.

 It’s imperative when getting a diagnosis of any kind that we ask for detail.
 Without the detail how can we support and develop our child?